mildmojo/buttons-are-cool-gateway/README.md

   responsive with individual button events.
 - Refactor the serial port code out of `index.js`.
 It's kinda ugly.
 - Add a testing mode that sends fake button mashing events.
+- Deprecate the XML button mappings in favor of `config.json` settings.

 Less-likely stuff: